-According to the 1891 census James Cliffe ARROWSMITH (9) was born in Swettenham, Cheshire.
-He was the son of Samuel (55) & Rachael Arrowsmith (49) (nee Cliffe) of Eaton, Congleton, Cheshire, England and he had a brother called John William (8) James .
+According to the 1891 census James Cliffe Arrowsmith (9) was born in Swettenham, Cheshire.
+He was the son of Samuel (55) & Rachael Arrowsmith (49) (nee Cliffe) of Eaton, Congleton, Cheshire, England and he had a brother called John William (8) .
 His father was a Farm Labourer and at the time of this census James was 9 years old and the family was living at 4, New Road, Eaton.
 According to a Medical History form in his attestation papers dated 8.8.16 his declared age at that date was 35 yrs 1 m, making his birth date July 1881.

 According to the 1901 census James (19) was no longer living with his parents.
-It looks like his father had died as he was no longer listed at the address 20, Eaton Village.
+It appears that his father had died as he was no longer listed at the address 20, Eaton Village.
 His brother John W (18), who was at that time a Coal man, still lived there with his mother who was listed as a Laundress.
 Also living there was Lewis Jones (24), a Gardener.
 James was found in a different 1901 census living at Attingham Grove and working as a Domestic Gardner.
 From this census it can be clearly deduced that he was working on the Attingham Hall Estate in Shropshire.

 Historical Note: Attingham Hall Estate – A magnificent 18th century country house in classical style, Attingham Park is set in a wonderful parkland landscaped by Humphrey Repton.
 The house was built by George Steuart in 1785 for Lord Berwick, and the property remained in the Berwick family for 8 generations.
 It is now owned by the National Trust.

-According to information given on a form called a Descriptive Report on Enlistment dated 4.8.17, James and Murielhad had a son also called James Cliffe who was born on 10th May 1912 at Hethfields Neston, Cheshire.
+According to information given on a form called a Descriptive Report on Enlistment dated 4.8.17, James and Muriel had a son also called James Cliffe who was born on 10th May 1912 at Hethfields Neston, Cheshire.

 James joined the Cheshire Yeomanry (Earl of Chesters) (Regimental Number 2212) on 16.5.16 at the age of 35 and at the time of his enlistment was living at 3 Weatherstones Cottages, Willaston Nr Chester.